dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

 npm install protobufjs
 ```

-The command above, enabled me to use `pbjs` command line utility (CLI) to generate the code.
+The command above enabled me to use `pbjs` command line utility (CLI) to generate the code.
 The following command is how I used this CLI:

 ```bash
 ./node_modules/protobufjs/bin/pbjs -t static-module \